mlorentedev/astrowind/src/content/blog/2024-03-31/en.md

 ---
-title: "Unveiling the World of Site Reliability Engineering (SRE)"
+title: 'Unveiling the World of Site Reliability Engineering (SRE)'
-description: "In an era where digital services reign supreme, Site Reliability Engineering (SRE) emerges as a powerful methodology for managing large-scale systems, ensuring both reliability and performance.
+description: 'In an era where digital services reign supreme, Site Reliability Engineering (SRE) emerges as a powerful methodology for managing large-scale systems, ensuring both reliability and performance.
 Pioneered by Google, SRE merges the realms of software engineering and traditional IT practices to forge scalable, dependable systems.
-At the heart of this approach are essential metrics: Service Level Indicators (SLIs), Service Level Objectives (SLOs), and Service Level Agreements (SLAs), which collectively define and uphold expected service performance."
+At the heart of this approach are essential metrics: Service Level Indicators (SLIs), Service Level Objectives (SLOs), and Service Level Agreements (SLAs), which collectively define and uphold expected service performance.'
 pubDate: 2024-03-31
 lang: en
 ---